 Tsorig has visited both Brume Tower and Eleum Loyce with the obvious intent to hunt the ancient knights whose presence there he could learn from legend, collecting relics of theirs as trophies that prove his strength.
 Since Raime was killed by the Bearer of the Curse during the events of the DLC, Tsorig opted to instead wield the heaviest ultra greatsword the same as the rebel to prove he matched him in strength.
 The descriptions for the Knight Slayer Ring and his sword also clarify the timeline of this visit.
 While Tsorig visits Brume Tower long after Raime’s blade had been forgotten by history, his visit to Eleum Loyce explicitly mentions combating “guardian warriors” and taking their “frozen” rings, implying that Alsanna’s seal of ice still enveloped the ancient capital at the time.
 If they were around, then the Flame of Chaos it sealed was probably still around, too.
 Both Alsanna and the Chaos Flame had survived up until Tsorig’s relatively recently visit to Eleum Loyce, so what happened when they crossed paths with the knight slayer who battles to the death with anyone that could pose a challenge?

 Finally, the presence of the black iron set in Anor Londo in DS1 links Tsorig to Irithyll.
-Gwyndolin did collect equipment from the royal capital’s dead after the events of the original game, so it is possible that he also had Tarkus’ armor in his possession when Tsorig entered the scene.
+Gwyndolin did collect equipment from the royal capital’s dead after that game’s events, so it is possible that he also had Tarkus’ armor in his possession when Tsorig entered the scene.
 From there, the god could bestow it as a reward for services rendered.
 One often overlooked detail is the fact that Tsorig invades us as a dark spirit, meaning that he possesses a Red Eye Orb.
-But, he isn’t one of Rosaria’s fingers and thus most likely acquired the orb from Darkwraiths, knights of New Londo that have been wandering the earth ever since its destruction.
-If Tsorig was previously hunting the Darkwraiths, then it may have also been done at the Darkmoon god’s discretion or what first put the warrior on his radar.
+But, he isn’t one of Rosaria’s fingers and thus most likely acquired the orb from a Darkwraith.
+If Tsorig was previously hunting Darkwraiths, then it may have also been done at the Darkmoon god’s behest or first put the warrior on his radar.
 Either way, it sets Tsorig up as someone who can handle the forces of the Dark and has a vested interest in hunting knights.
 And he just so happens to visit the exact two DS2 DLC areas that the god of the Darkmoon was interested in.

 Therefore, Tsorig’s hunts in Drangleic might have been done under Gwyndolin’s patronage so that he could help eliminate any Dark forces on the continent.
 Mobilizing a large army to cross continents just to investigate legend and hearsay is unnecessary when sending a single explorer or small strike force could accomplish the same objective.
 And for his part, Tsorig would get to test his mettle against legendary knights, not to mention acquire the black iron armor of one such knight if he hadn’t already.
 Had he failed, someone else could replace him.
 Had he succeeded, both parties would benefit.
 Perhaps the notion of a “Knight Slayer” hunting around Drangleic is FromSoftware poking fun at actual criticism of DS2 being oversaturated with armored knights, but there is ample reason for Irithyll to strike an accord with Tsorig.